When breast cancer hits home

-Every day, people at Merck come together, working towards the same goal of helping to save and improve lives.
-Sometimes this work hits especially close to home when we find ourselves facing the same diseases as the families we are striving to help.
+Sometimes in health care, work hits especially close to home when we find ourselves facing the same diseases as the families we are striving to help.

-For Claire Mulhearn, associate vice president and global head of health communications & engagement at Merck, her professional and personal lives suddenly merged when she was diagnosed with triple negative breast cancer, also known as TNBC.
+For Claire Mulhearn, a former employee, her professional and personal lives suddenly merged when she was diagnosed with triple-negative breast cancer, also known as TNBC.

 Can you share your memories of when you first heard the news that you had breast cancer?

 I remember it vividly.
-It was five years ago, and I was at work.
+I was at work.
 I had just finished up a big meeting when I got the call from my doctor.
 That’s when I heard those words for the first time: invasive ductal carcinoma – breast cancer.

 I had to ask the doctor to repeat it five times, so I wouldn’t forget it.
 I even wrote it on a piece of paper – invasive ductal carcinoma.
 I still have that piece of paper.